 Top of the page

-Gonorrhea tests tell if a person has this disease.
+Gonorrhea tests tell if a person has this infection.
 They look for the bacterium, or germ, that causes gonorrhea.
 Testing is done on body fluid or urine samples.

-Gonorrhea is a sexually transmitted infection (STI).
+Gonorrhea is a sexually transmitted infection.
 That means it is spread through sexual contact.
 It does not always cause symptoms.

 Tests used to find a gonorrhea infection include:

 If a gonorrhea infection is suspected, don't have sex until the test results have come back.
-If the test shows that you have gonorrhea, don't have sex for 7 days after the start of treatment.
-Your sex partner must also be treated for gonorrhea to avoid passing the infection back to you or to others.
+If the test shows that you have gonorrhea, don't have sex for at least 7 days after you finish treatment.footnote 1 Your sex partner or partners must also be treated for gonorrhea to avoid passing the infection back to you or to others.

-If you have gonorrhea, all of your sex partners from the last 60 days should be tested and treated.
-And you may need to have tests for other sexually transmitted infections, including HIV.
+If you have gonorrhea, all of your sex partners from the last 60 days should be tested and treated.footnote 1 You may need to have tests for other sexually transmitted infections, including HIV and syphilis.

 Tests for gonorrhea are done to: